-After the connector is installed, use a multi-meter to confirm that the connector has been wired properly by performing an end-to-end continuity and adjacent pin isolation check (see Figure 23, page 31).
+After the connector is installed, use a multi-meter to confirm that the connector has been wired properly by performing an end-to-end continuity and adjacent pin isolation check (see Figure 20.
+Mariner I/O Cable Wiring, page 32).

 - 1. Confirm that all pins in the dry end connector are not shorted.
 Check for >2 Mohms of resistance between each of the dry end pins. - 2.
 Using a 2-inch jumper wire (such as a paper clip) connect pins 1 and 2 of the wet end connector.
 Confirm that the associated dry end pins are shorted together.
 The resistance should nominally be 0.033 Ohms per meter of cable conductor at 20°C. For example, a 30 meter cable has a nominal conductor resistance of 1 Ohm at 20°C. The total resistance should be 0.033 x 30 x 2 conductors = 1.98 Ohms. - 3.
-Move the jumper to pins 1 and 3 of the wet-end connector and confirm that pins 1 and 3 are wired properly. - 4.
-Repeat step 3 for each of the remaining pins in the wet-end connector.
-Each time use pin 1 as the reference and then the other pin will be the pin that has not been tested.
+Move the jumper to pins 1 and 3 of the wet end connector and confirm that pins 1 and 3 are wired properly. - 4.
+Repeat step 3 for each of the remaining pins in the wet end connector.
+Each time, use pin 1 as the reference and then the other pin will be the pin that has not been tested.

-This chapter explains how to test the Workhorse II using the TRDI Toolz program.
-These tests thoroughly check the Workhorse II in a laboratory environment but are no substitute for a practice deployment.
-You should test the Workhorse II:
+This chapter explains how to test the WorkHorse using TRDI Toolz.
+These tests thoroughly check the WorkHorse in a laboratory environment, but are no substitute for a practice deployment.
+You should test the WorkHorse:

-- When you first receive the Workhorse II.
+- When you first receive the WorkHorse.

 - Before each deployment or every six months.

 - When you suspect instrument problems.

-- · After each deployment.
+- After each deployment.

 These test procedures assume all equipment is working.
-The tests can help you isolate problems to a major functional area of the Workhorse II.
+The tests can help you isolate problems to a major functional area of the WorkHorse.
 For troubleshooting information, see Troubleshooting.